 The takeaway: Have you been dieting or subsisting on fast food?
 It might show in your hair.
 Make sure you’re getting enough calories, nutrients and supplementing with DeepMarine’s Canadian-Made collagen.
 And if your hair is suffering, the rest of your body is too.
 Assess your diet, and if needed, talk to your doctor.

-Your hair speaks for you.
-Listen to it, it might be giving you a clear message.
+When your hair speaks for you, listen to it; it might be giving you a clear message.